tadatoshi/time_series_plot_auto_analysis/README.md

 # Time Series Plot Auto Analysis

-Time Series Plot Auto Analysis is a Python library for analyzing time series plot by Deep Learning trained based on what human analysts look for in time series plot to identify key pattens.
+Time Series Plot Auto Analysis is a Python library for analyzing time series plot by Deep Learning trained based on what human analysts look for in time series plot to identify key patterns.

 ## Installation